buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

 .. command-output:: buildtest buildspec validate -b tutorials/vars.yml

-If buildtest detects an error during validation, the error message will be displayed to screen as we see in this example
+If buildtest detects an error during validation, the error message will be displayed to screen with a non-zero returncode.

 .. command-output:: buildtest buildspec validate -b tutorials/invalid_tags.yml
+   :returncode: 1

 Similarly we can search buildspecs based on tags if you want to validate a group of buildspecs using the ``-t`` option.
 We can append ``-t`` option multiple times to search by multiple tag names.
 In this next example, we